 Delegates are members of all departments and faculties of Concordia.
 On a daily basis they make sure the collective agreement is respected and applied thoroughly Concordia.
 They also help the Executives by doing many tasks, including organizing events, lending a hand in mobilization tasks, or participating in committees.

-The delegates meeting is held once per month.
+The Delegate meeting is held once per month.
 All delegates and executives meet and discuss forthcoming activities and issues observed in their respective departments and faculties.

 The day-to-day work operations of the local, including administrative, advocacy, and communications, is handled by the TRAC Executives.
 Negotiations are pursued by the bargaining committee and are supported by the work of a mobilization committee.
 Other than that, any members or delegates can propose to create a new committee, as long as its respects TRAC mandates.